FMGCon TRIPLE PLAY TOURNAMENT

 - A minimum of 12 participants (on each of the 3 games) must have entered the contest in order for prizes to be awarded.

-PRIZES TO BE DETERMINED (Prizes will be provided for the top three participants)
+Prizes will be provided for the top three participants;

 This is intended to be a light-hearted tournament.
-In the spirit of fun and good sportsmanship, cheating or rigging scores will be severely frowned upon (or rejected as entries if discovered).
+In the spirit of fun and good sportsmanship, cheating or rigging scores will be severely frowned upon (and will be rejected as entries and any further tournament participation in future years denied upon discovery).

 Scores are to be recorded as they are counted in game.
 Each score will be modified to a score out of 100 (in each submitted score sheet) to determine total placing in the tournament.
 In other words, the person who won each game played will have a score of 100.
 Everyone else’s score will be something less than 100.